How to Be a Good Tourist: Practicing Responsible Travel in Madrid

 • Centennial and traditional: Casa Labra for their salted cod croquetas

 Depending on your interests and length of stay, there are so many different activities you can enjoy in Madrid.
-Do make room for cultural activities such as museum visits or a stroll over to the cathedral and Royal Palace.
+Do make room for Madrid’s cultural activities that are worth the hype, such as museum visits or a stroll over to the cathedral and Royal Palace.
 Also, check-out some of the lesser-known attractions such as the Barefoot Nuns Monastery or the Sorolla Museum.

 View through an open doorway with a large domed cathedral in the distance across an open plaza.